-key resource area (KRA) means an area that contains extractive resources of state or regional significance.
+key resource area (KRA) means an area that contains extractive resources of state or regional significance and shown on the SPP Interactive Mapping System.
 This term includes the resource/processing area for the KRA, the separation area for the KRA and any associated transport route and transport route separation area.